mrkkrp/mida/INSTALL.md

 5. After compilation you should manually copy executable file `dist/build/mida/mida` into some directory where your system will see the executable.
-GNU/Linux users can run the following script (it also copies the documentation):
+You can also execute this script that will copy files of the program, docs, etc.

    ```
    # sh install.sh
    ```

-6. Done.
+6. Done (you can use `uninstall.sh` to uninstall the program).